jglatts/c-cl/README.md

 # Example Usage

 ## Run The Demo
-Make sure you have the MSVC compiler installed
+Make sure you have the MSVC compiler installed. <br>
+Run the following commands in your terminal:
 ```
 git clone https://github.com/jglatts/c-cl
 cd c-cl